Boxshot User Interface Layout

 You have learned about the Boxshot toolbar, its left and right panels and what is available there.
 You also learned what the middle buttons mean in the toolbar and where to look for more details about them.
 Now please continue to the following topics:

-- Moving Shapes - move and rotate your shapes.
+- Moving Shapes — how to move and rotate the shapes;

-- Editing Shapes - almost all shapes have parameters.
-Here's where they are and how to edit them.
+- Editing Shapes — learn how to edit shapes parameters;